Sebastianhju/Runeterra-5e/Rules/Spells.md

 |4th|1 Action|Self, 30ft|V,S|1 Minute (C)|Conjuration|Strenght|

 You call upona Monsoon in a 30ft sphere that moves with you.
 Any tagets of your choice within 30ft of you must make a strength saving throw or are pushed 45 feet away from you.
 For the next minute, you can spend your bonus action to heal up to two targets (including yourself) witin the Monsoon for 2d8 hit points plus your spellcasting modifier.
+All ranged attack that goes through the monsoon are made with a bane.

 **At Higher Levels.** When cast with a spell level of 5th or higher the healing is increased by 1d8 for each level above 4th.